DraciVik/100DaysOfCode/README.md

 ## Day - 25 - 22.08.2018
 Went trough some CSS tricks videos on Lynda.com and practiced a bit of CSS Grid.

+## Day - 26 - 23.08.2018
+Tinkered with CSS on lynda again.
+Made a few test layouts for my Personal Portfolio Webpage from freeCodeCamp.

+## Day - 27 - 24.08.2018
+I mostly read articles on medium and did the basic layout of my page.
+Need to populate it with content and style it with CSS.
+CSS Grid FTW!